Vyral/base-template/_posts/2020-01-28-why-you-shouldnt-trust-zillows-estimates.md

 ---
 layout: post
-title: Why You Shouldn’t Trust Zillow’s Estimates
+title: Trust a Seasoned Agent, Not an Algorithm
 date: 2020-01-28 21:26:00
 tags:
   - Home Buyer Tips